ChrisCode3/RPG_FINAL/README.md

 ## Technologies

 - Java
-- Arrays and 2D Arrays
 - Scanner for user input
 - Maven
+- Git for version control and different features

 ## License